couple driving in a car

 Simply put, car insurance is a contract between a car owner (you) and an insurance company.
 That contract—referred to as a “policy”—outlines your auto insurance coverage; it legally defines exactly what types of incidents the insurance company will cover, how much they’ll pay for those incidents (policy limits), and how much you, the policy owner, will pay in premiums.

 The main purpose of auto insurance is to protect you from financial hardship if you’re in an accident.
-It helps pay for repair costs, legal fees, medical expenses and more after an accident, preventing you from paying entirely out of pocket.
+It helps pay for repair costs, legal fees, medical expenses and more, preventing you from paying entirely out of pocket.

 What does car insurance cover?